An incompressibility theorem for automatic complexity: Introduction

-\end{thm} They did not give a definition of \emph{almost all}, so we give it here.
-It is also known by the phrase \emph{natural density 1}. \begin{df} A set of strings $S\subseteq\{\mt{0},\mt{1}\}^*$ contains almost all $x\in\{\mt{0},\mt{1}\}^n$ if
+\end{theorem} They mention (\cite[proof of Theorem 8]{MR1897300}), without singling it out as a lemma, the following result (\Cref{lem:almost}).
+Since they used, but did not give a definition of, the notion of \emph{almost all}, we give a definition here.
+The notion is also known by the phrase \emph{natural density 1}. \begin{definition} A set of strings $S\subseteq\{\mt{0},\mt{1}\}^*$ contains almost all $x\in\{\mt{0},\mt{1}\}^n$ if